For questions about these notices, please call us at 866-530-9675.

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 Under the Gramm-Leach-Bliley Act (GLB), institutions must notify consumers about the information we collect, why we collect it, what we do with it, and how we protect your privacy.
-This requirement does not apply to California enrollees.
-For California enrollees, please refer to the California Financial Privacy Notice.
+This requirement does not apply to California members.
+For California members, please refer to the California Financial Privacy Notice.

 Similar to the federal Gramm-Leach-Bliley (GLB) Act, Financial institutions and insurance companies are required to provide notices to their customers about their information-collection and information-sharing practices.